 Rejection…a word all human beings hate.
 A feeling of fear strikes the heart of all who face the dreaded prospect of rejection.
 I know writers, local friends of mine, who are actually very talented people.
 I have read their works, and they are really good.
 They are very descriptive, funny, heartfelt, quick, and full of emotion, and yet, they remain unread.
 Why do their works remain unread?
 It is because of the fear of rejection.

 I remember when I first exposed myself as a writer to the general public online.
-I was excited, hopeful, and amazed at the power of the internet and its ability to promote.
-I thought of all the writers of the past who had to use traditional avenues of promotion and how hard it must have been to get read in those days.
+I was excited, hopeful, and amazed at the power of the internet, and its ability to promote.
+I thought of all the writers of the past who had to use traditional avenues of promotion; it must have been to get read in those days.
 I thought to myself, “this will be a snap, they will love me, and I will be famous.”
-I know you all are laughing and it is funny but let me tell you—it was painful.
+I know you all are laughing, and it is funny, but let me tell you—it was painful.

-I read books from other writers, famous authors, and I even bought every grammar rule book I could find.
-I also knew that most authors have an editor who cleaned up their work and that I was the only editor I had.
-I still make grammatical errors daily and I don`t care—I still write–and in doing so I get better all the time.
+I read several books, and I even bought every grammar rule book I could find.
+I also knew that most writers have editors who clean up their work and that I was the only editor I had.
+I still make grammatical errors daily, and I don`t care—I still write, and in doing so, I get better all the time.